ritchieng/dlami/README.md

 <p align="center"><img width="40%" src="tfami.png" /></p>

 --------------------------------------------------------------------------------

+**Latest update: our Amazon credits has expired `¯\_(ツ)_/¯` As such, we are unable to host these AMIs as they cost some money across regions.
+We thank you for your support for the past months as these AMIs proved to be really useful for many people across the world.**

 Are you frustrated that many AMIs are not working to get TensorFlow working?
 Or that you have to waste time setting up your instances?

 This is an AMI that I hope people, including myself, would continually monitor and ensure it works all the time.
 I call it TFAMI!
 How innovative.